clayton-cunningham/actifai-engineering-takehome/README.md

 Sales:
 - GET `.../sales/{id}`
-- GET `.../sales/forUser/{userId}?limit={limit}` - retrieves a user's sales data, up to a limit - the default limit is 10 records, max limit is 50.
+- GET `.../sales/forUser/{userId}?limit={limit}`
+  - retrieves a user's sales data, up to a limit - the default limit is 10 records, max limit is 50.
 - POST `.../sales`
+  - Body: `{ "userId": number, "amount": number, "date": Date }`
 - DELETE `.../sales/{id}`

 Users:
 - GET `.../user/{id}`
 - POST `.../user`
+  - Body: `{ "name": string, "role": string, "groupId": number }` (all required)
-- DELETE `.../user/{id}?fullDelete=${bool}` - we won't allow a deletion if the user has existing sales, but if the `fullDelete` parameter is set to true, we'll delete these sales and the user.
+- DELETE `.../user/{id}?fullDelete=${bool}`
+  - we won't allow a deletion if the user has existing sales, but if the `fullDelete` parameter is set to true, we'll delete these sales and the user.
+- PATCH `.../user/{id}`
+  - Body: `{ "name": string, "role": string, "groupId": number }` (all optional)
-- PATCH `.../user/{id}` - can edit a user, or move them to a different group.
+  - can edit a user, or move them to a different group.

 Groups:
 - GET `.../group/{id}`
 - POST `.../group`
+  - Body: `{ "groupName": string }`
-- DELETE `.../group/{id}` - we won't allow a deletion if the group has existing users.
+- DELETE `.../group/{id}`
+  - we won't allow a deletion if the group has existing users.